Tick paralysis in dogs and cats

 If you find a tick on your pet contact your vet immediately

 The toxin produced by paralysis ticks is very potent.
-Even when the tick is removed, most animals get worse before they get better – this is because the toxin already in the animal’s body continues to circulate and attach to nerves for a period of time.
+Even when the tick is removed, most animals get worse before they get better – this is because the toxin that is already in the animal’s body continues to circulate and attach to nerves for a period of time.

 It is important to seek veterinary attention to determine whether your pet needs tick anti-toxin.
 Until then, there are some important steps you can take to reduce the risk of complications:

 - Keep your pet calm, quiet and cool.
-Excitement, exercise and overheating can exacerbate illness associated with tick paralysis.
+Excitement, exercise and overheating can exacerbate illness associated with tick paralysis

 - Remove food and water.
-Your pet’s ability to swallow may be compromised, putting your pet at risk of aspiration pneumonia.
+Your pet’s ability to swallow may be compromised, putting your pet at risk of aspiration pneumonia

-- Search for other ticks on your pet.
+- Search for other ticks on your pet

 How is tick paralysis treated?